 It’s best to use the small cup and the cross blade option on the Magic Bullet because it will ensure that everything gets blended together better.

 The last step is to taste it and see if it’s sweet enough.
 If not, add more honey.
-You definitely want it to be more sweet than garlicy… which can be hot and burn a bit.
+You definitely want it to be sweeter than garlicky… which can be hot and burn a bit.

 I typically give them 1/2 tsp. every 2-3 hours.
 If that doesn’t seem to be cutting it, I up it to 1 tsp. every 2-3 hours.
 Also, this should be made in small batches every day so that your child is getting as many of the anti-bacterial properties as possible.
-Garlic looses it’s potency fairly quickly and after 24 hours isn’t as effective.
+Garlic loses its potency fairly quickly and after 24 hours isn’t as effective.

 During an active infection, eating 3-4 cloves of garlic is recommended for adults, so it would be half that for children (1-2 cloves).
 Try to make sure they eat all this each day so that they’re getting an adequate amount of garlic in their systems to help fight those nasty germs!